TylerAndreasen/Docs_Testing_Repo/UserStory1Doc.md

  Rails is a Web Application framework that handles a lot of the complex tasks involved with building web applications, including creating user interfaces and connecting to a database.
 The commands to do so will be covered below.

 ### The MVC Framework
  While there are a few ways to represent data in a database and browser, Rails and many other platforms use the MVC or Model-View-Controller Framework.
-Briefly, the View describes how data associated with an object should be displayed, the Model describes the data being stored, and the Controller mediates bewteen the View and Model.
+Briefly, the View describes how data associated with an object should be displayed, the Model describes the data being stored, and the Controller mediates between the View and Model.

 ### The Project At Hand
  The aim of this web application is to build a system to allow students to create accounts, store their details within a backend database, and be able to view their own and other student's details from a browser.
-More requirements will be added in future user stories, see the documentation therefore.
+More requirements will be added in future user stories, see the documentation therefor.

 ### User Story 1: Create a Student
 As a student, I want to create a profile with my basic information, So that I can manage my personal details in the system.